charlesap/projectsilicon/bld/README.md

 #On an Apple Silicon Mac

-#Using osc
+#Using oac

 With obnc configured for 64-bit then:

-`obnc osc.Mod`
+`obnc oac.Mod`

-That should recursively build the osc compiler.
+That should recursively build the oac compiler.

 Invoke the built compiler like this:

-`./osc -v M.mod`
+`./oac -v M.mod`

 to build M.Mod for the Arm 64-bit architecture.